xavierjohn/FunctionalDDD/Asp/README.md

         err => err.ToErrorActionResult<User>(this));
 ```

-### ToPartialOrOkActionResult
+### ToActionResult

-ToPartialOrOkActionResult can be used to support pagination.
-The function takes in three parameters to, from and length and based on the values
+ToActionResult can be used to support pagination by passing three parameters to, from and length.
+Based on the values it
 will return PartialContent (206) or Okay(200) per [RFC9110](https://www.rfc-editor.org/rfc/rfc9110#field.content-range)

 ## Minimal API

-- ToOkResult
+- ToHttpResult
 - ToErrorResult

-### ToOkResult
+### ToHttpResult

 Use this method to convert `Result` to `IResult` or various failed results.